-Note: Make sure to scrape any paint off the front of the fitting(s).
+Note: Make sure that you scrape any paint off the front of the fitting(s).

-- 4. Connect a grease gun to the fitting.
+- Connect a grease gun to the fitting.

-- 5. Pump grease into the fittings until grease begins to ooze out of the bearings.
+- Pump grease into the fittings until grease begins to ooze out of the bearings.

 - 6. Wipe up any excess grease.